 It’s not that I’ve only tried ‘cheap’ coffee.
 I’ve had really good coffee.
 I’ve had light roast, medium roast, dark roast.
 Fine ground, coarse ground.
 I’ve had instant coffee, coffee machine coffee, k-cup coffee, percolator coffee, espresso, mocha, latte, cappuccino … you name it.
 Until recently, I also avoided coffee-flavored anything because I always thought that coffee-flavored desserts would taste, well, like coffee.
 Bitter.

 That was before I had a bite of raw tiramisu at our local raw food restaurant and got hooked.
 The coffee flavor was rich without being overwhelming.
 Its bitter edge elevated the tiramisu from one-dimensional sweetness to refined sophistication.
-The delicate layer of sweet vanilla cream was contrasted with the darkly robust presence of espresso and sharpness of cacao powder.
-And the combination of coffee and high-quality chocolate was just incredible.
+The delicate layer of sweet vanilla cream was contrasted with the darkly robust presence of espresso and sharpness of cacao powder… So good!

 Tips for Making Raw Tiramisu